okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/hook-best-practices/index.md

 >**Note:** This is a large list of IP Addresses and the list is subject to change.
 Unless required by your organization, securing your Hook by Authentication header is recommended.

-## Protecting your Hook content from external viewers
+## Protect your Hook content from external viewers

 To prevent unauthorized parties from reading the contents of an Okta Hook, we recommend the following:

 * Okta uses HTTPS to encrypt communications to your Hook endpoint.
 When using HTTPS, ensure you keep your SSL certificate updated and the Domain Name System (DNS) secured, so that someone can’t re-point your endpoint to another location.

-## Avoiding delays in Inline Hook responses
+## Avoid delays in Inline Hook responses

 When Okta uses an Inline Hook to communicate with your endpoint, the user experience is paused until your code responds.
 To prevent unnecessary delays or timeouts, we recommend the following: